junxit/us-congress-bills-115/metadata.md

 - 2017-04-05 — Introduced in House
 - 2017-04-05 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-04-05 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-05-18 — Referred to the Subcommittee on the Western Hemisphere.
+- 2017-05-24 — Committee Consideration and Mark-up Session Held.
+- 2017-05-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-07-27 — Committee Consideration and Mark-up Session Held.
+- 2017-07-27 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2017-10-03 — Considered under suspension of the rules. (consideration: CR H7700-7704)
+- 2017-10-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1918.
+- 2017-10-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-03 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2017-10-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7700-7702)
+- 2017-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7700-7702)